varunkumardev/amitmerchant1990.github.io/_posts/2017-3-21-TIL-Chrome-Dev-Tools-Box-Model.md

 One such feature which I've discovered today is "Box Model".
 So, what is it exactly?

-_"It's a feature provided by Chrome Dev Tools which show us the visual respresentation of an element on the HTML page including margins, paddings and borders relative to the other elements."_
+_"It's a feature provided by Chrome Dev Tools which show us the visual representation of an element on the HTML page including margins, paddings and borders relative to the other elements."_

 ![Box Model](https://raw.githubusercontent.com/amitmerchant1990/amitmerchant1990.github.io/master/images/box-model.JPG)